engine-py/px/README.md

         },
         'body': 'Hello, World!',
     }

+async def filter_response(response):
+    # process the response
+    # ...

+    # return a response
+    return {
+        'status': '200 OK',
+        'headers': {
+            'Content-Type': 'text/plain',
+        },
+        'body': 'Hello, World!',
+    }
 ```

 The process_request_module is a custom module that defines three functions for processing an HTTP request:
 filter_request_line(), filter_headers(), and dispatch().

-The filter_request_line() function takes in the request line as a string parameter and returns a dictionary
+The filter_request_line() function takes in the request line as a tuple parameter (method, path, version)
+and returns a dictionary
 that contains the HTTP response status, headers, and body.
 This function is responsible for filtering
 and processing the request line and returning an appropriate response.